 - 10x Marketing Formula: Your Blueprint for Creating ‘Competition-Free Content’ That Stands Out and Gets Results by our CEO, Garrett Moon

 - How to Get Started With Agile Marketing and Do Better Work by Ben Sailer

 11. Check in with your team.Most importantly, remember to check in with your team during the day.
 Whether it’s a two-minute chat or a quick message of encouragement via IM, be intentional about connecting with your coworkers.
 Remember, you are not alone.
 If you were thrust into remote working and now feel isolated, reach out to a coworker.
 They may feel the same way.

 12. Celebrate wins - big & small.In times of uncertainty, we can take all the positivity we can get.
 Be mindful to celebrate wins with your team - big and small.
 Share them in IM, email, and on video calls.
 Share them often.
 To wrap things up, here are a few final words of encouragement from our team to yours:

 “If you feel overwhelmed, find something you can do to help someone else.”

 “Have a spirit and mind of flexibility.
 Approach each day with the willingness to accept something new or unexpected.”

-The current state of the world has changed the way many of us work.
+“Prioritize gratitude and positivity.”The current state of the world has changed the way many of us work.
 To help out our fellow marketers, we’ve put together a list of resources to help make working from home a little easier.
 If you’re a CoSchedule customer, check out this guide on using CoSchedule as a remote team.
 Working from home is now the new normal.
 Take it one day at a time, and remember that we’re all in this together.